frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 of fear, and of knowledge, and of holy hope.
 In me is all grace of the way and of the truth, in me is all hope of life and of virtue."

-In the prayer of the Hail, Holy Queen, we talk about Our Lady as "our sweetness and our hope."
+In the prayer of the *Hail, Holy Queen*, we talk about Our Lady as "our sweetness and our hope."
 Like all good mothers, she\'s there for us in all the moments of our life.